mykalsullivan/cpsc2376-sullivan/README.md

-# Projects for Nicholas Seward's Programming 2 Course
+# CPSC2376 - Programming 2 Projects
-This repo contains class projects (practice and otherwise) for Nicholas Seward's programming 2 course at University of Arkansas at Little Rock.
+This repo contains class projects (practice and otherwise) for Nicholas Seward's Programming 2 course at University of Arkansas at Little Rock.

 ## License